gshkr123/TVShows/README.md

 4) Now make sure you are inside /mysite folder
 5) Create a virtual env using **python3 -m venv <name_of_virtualenv>**
 6) After that run the command to install requirements **pip install -r requirements.txt**
+7) Now run python3 load_data.py.
+This code is responsible for partial reading of a file that can be larger than memory and loads the data into database.
-7) Once it completes run python3 flask_app.py
+8) Once it completes run python3 flask_app.py

 Now you should see the app runs and provides a localhost id like htttp://127.0.0.1/{some port number}.
 Copy this to your web browser and you will be able to see data.